00 Overview 01 Background 02 Exposure Control

 After a PCRA deems PPE necessary for a clinical encounter, federal, provincial, and local guidelines should be considered next to determine which PPE must be used.
 PPE guidelines do not replace clinical judgement.
 Attending staff or clinical supervisors should always evaluate whether the PPE proposed by federal, provincial, and local guidelines is appropriate for the task they will be performing.1 Clinical judgement/PCRA takes precedence over any other guidance or recommendations pertaining to PPE usage.

-General PPE Guidance for Patient Care regarding COVID-19
+General PPE Guidance for Patient Care

 • Gloves